CanelaSoftware/cassiaDB_docs/docs/TableNames.md

 # function cdb_tableNames()
 ---
 ## Summary
 This function returns all table names in the application.
-This list is generated from the configuration of CassiaDB in the application.
+This list is generated from the configuration of CanelaDB in the application.

 ## Inputs
 None